christianityorigins/website/essays/_posts/2016-05-01-introduction-to-ethnic-religions.md

 2\.
 Rituals: rituals are about manifesting the deities/forces of nature/laws of physics into your daily life.
 In the case of the Eleusinian Mysteries (7), the rituals were believed to provide initiates with profound insights into the nature of reality, the cycle of life and death, and the interconnectedness of all things.
 They also served important social functions, such as reinforcing community bonds, resolving conflicts, and marking life transitions (see: the Olympic Games and the festival of Dionysus).
 To secular Pagans who are inspired by Carl Jung, rituals are ways of manifesting the Jungian archetypes into your life, inducing 'active imagination' (8), or a part of the process of 'individuation' (9)

 You can learn more about your specific "Pagan" traditions and rituals here: \[[link](https://ecer-org.eu/organisations/)\] and here: \[[link](https://salonvert.eu)\]

+*Christianity is a subversion of Celtic Druidism, filtered through an imperial cult where Julius Caesar took on the Esus \[[link](https://en.wikipedia.org/wiki/Esus)\] role.
+This cult was subverted after the Bar Kohiba revolt.
+See: On the Origins of Christianity \[[link](https://christcuck.org/on-the-origins-of-christianity)\].
+So, christians coming to Paganism, specifically Celtic Druidism, can continue worshiping Esus/Esos/Hesus/Aisus/Iesus and all the other Pagan traditions and rituals that christianity stole \[[link](https://en.wikipedia.org/wiki/Christianity_and_paganism#Pagan_influences_on_early_Christianity)\] .

 Footnotes: